Kong/insomnia/packages/insomnia-inso/README.md

 `inso` will first try to find a `.insomnia` directory in it's working directory.
 This directory is generated in a git repository when using git sync in Designer.
 When `inso` is used in a CI environment, it will always run against the `.insomnia` directory.

 If `inso` cannot find the `.insomnia` directory, it will try to run against the Designer app data directory (if found).
-You can override both the working directory, and the app data directory, using the global options shown above.
+You can override both the working directory, and the app data directory, using the `--working-dir` and `--app-data-dir` global options.

 ## The `[identifier]` argument